tcitworld/poche-WP7-themes/README.md

-# poche-themes
+# poche-themes for Windows Phone 7 Users

-themes created by poche users
+themes created by poche users, adapated for the Windows Phone 7 Browser (IE9).

 ## list of themes